The Reverse Sear Method is an incredible way to cook a steak.

 Place the steak over the hot direct heat for about 2 minutes at the most.
 You're looking for a nice crust.
 The IT will come up fast on the steak, especially if you have just taken off the smoker. (* some folk may want to re-season at this point, it's up to you.
 We don't.
 The dry brine or salt with the pepper was all we needed.
 Try it without re-seasoning first and then adjust.
 Its easier to add salt and flavor later rather than taking it away)

-Flip the steak for another two minutes until the IT reaches your desired doneness, we went for 125 - 130 degrees.
+Flip the steak for another two minutes until the IT reaches your desired doneness, we went for 125 - 130 degrees for rare.
 Let rest with a loosely tented foil for the juices to reabsorb into the meat then cut and serve.

 Want a Fun Side Dish?